bigdog765/hackathon-2022/README.md

            USERS CAN DELETE A TASK​

-           USERS CAN MARK HOVER CHECK OFF A TASK ​
+           USERS CAN MARK or CHECK OFF A TASK by clicking on a task ​

            USERS CAN TRACK A TASK USING A TIMER​